Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Experiment

-For the CFPS, we selected 10 core questions to be simulated, while for the other datasets, 20 core questions were chosen.
-For each core question, we included 6–7 background questions that reflect respondents’ characteristics (e.g., gender, age, political orientation).
-A detailed example of our constructed data sample is provided in the \Cref{sec:appendixprompt}.
-We randomly sample 2,000 or 4,000 entries from the dataset as the training set to simulate the process of conducting a real survey.
-And the overall distribution of the dataset is regarded as the ground-truth distribution to be simulated.
+\paragraph{Enhancement.} For the task of enhancement, we select 20 core questions from each dataset to be simulated.
+For each core question, we include 5--6 background questions that reflect respondents' characteristics (e.g., gender, age, political orientation).
+To simulate a realistic low-budget survey setting, we randomly sample data from each dataset as the training set, and regard the overall distribution of the full dataset as the ground-truth distribution to be simulated.
+All reported results are averaged over five independent random training-set samples.

+\paragraph{Generation.} To enable direct comparison with prior work, we adopt the dataset from \cite{TKFT2}.
+Specifically, a subset of WVS was used as the training set, and evaluate on three held-out test sets: (i) \textbf{WVS-NewQ} (C1-Q3 in original paper), which contains unseen questions; (ii) \textbf{WVS-NewP} (C2-Q1), which contains unseen populations; and (iii) \textbf{WVS-Both} (C2-Q3), where both the questions and the populations differ from training.

 \textbf{Prompts:} We use the original survey questions and responses as prompts.
-In addition, we append an instruction at the end of each prompt, asking the LLM to directly output its choice, which constrains the LLM to generate only the tokens corresponding to the predefined options.
+In addition, we append an instruction at the end of each prompt, asking the LLM to directly output the tokens corresponding to the predefined options.
+A detailed example of our constructed prompt is provided in \Cref{sec:appendixprompt}.

-\textbf{LLMs:} We employ two variants of the Qwen3 \cite{qwen3} for our experiments: Qwen3-4B and Qwen3-32B.
-Qwen are open-source LLMs widely applied in various research areas, and are trained on large-scale corpora that include human preference.
+\textbf{LLMs:} We employ two variants of Qwen3 \cite{qwen3}: Qwen3-4B and Qwen3-32B---and additionally include Llama3-8B \cite{llama3} in our experiments.
+They are widely used as strong baselines in recent research.

-\textbf{Metrics:} Some previous studies use one-hot accuracy as a metric, which is unsuitable for evaluating simulated distributions.
-We instead use Kullback-Leibler Divergence (KLD) and Jensen-Shannon Divergence (JSD): KL measures the information loss when approximating the true distribution, while JSD provides a symmetric and more stable evaluation.
-All experimental results are averaged over ten random runs.
+\textbf{Implementation details.} In Stage 2, we enumerate background pairs with Hamming distance 1 and keep only pairs where both subgroups contain at least 10 respondents.
+Mini-batches are sampled from this filtered pair set, and gradients are backpropagated only through the smaller subgroup prediction.
+All Enhancement results are averaged over five random calibration samples; all methods are trained for 1 epoch in Enhancement.

+\textbf{Metrics:} Since one-hot accuracy is unsuitable for evaluating simulated distributions, we report Jensen--Shannon divergence (JSD) and Wasserstein-1 distance (WD).
+Let $p$ and $q$ denote the predicted and reference distributions, respectively.
+The JSD is defined as